A joint degree between Georgetown University and Solvay Brussels School (ULB).

 - Cultivate a deep understanding of the reciprocal relationship between politics and markets

-- Design better government regulations by the investigation of corporate stakeholders and their motivation
+- Design better government regulations by the investigation of corporate stakeholders and their motivations

-- Build your own professional network by engaging with a plethora of trainers, experts, consultants and policy-makers part of the academic and alumni community of both institutions.
+- Cultivate a professional network of trainers, experts, consultants and policy-makers within the academic and alumni community of both institutions.

 Overview of Courses

-This degree consists of 10 courses, split over three terms and completed within 12 months.
+This full-time masters degree consists of 10 courses (equivalent to 60 ECTS in the EU and 30 credit hours in the US), split over three terms and completed within 12 months.

 CORE COURSES: Students will take the core courses in macroeconomics, microeconomics, political economy and data analysis in the fall term in Brussels.
 Core courses are taught by faculty members of Georgetown University and Solvay Brussels School of Economics and Management.